 In mining and other dangerous industries, power struggles between companies and workers have been life-or-death battles.
 Governments are an important third player in the balance of power, since the right to a safe living and workplaces has not always been protected, and the state’s monopoly on violence is often used to suppress dissent.
 Duplicities exist among institutions that are supposed to protect: union leadership can become corrupt, as with the United Mines Workers in the mid-1970s, when the rank-and-file supported candidate was murdered by the existing president, depicted in Hazel Dickens’ song “The Yablonski Murder.”

-Extractive industries like mining require the existence of , where certain neighborhoods bear the brunt of pollution, affecting their health and their wealth, since property values are reduced too.
+Extractive industries like mining require the existence of sacrifice zones, where certain neighborhoods bear the brunt of pollution, affecting their health and their wealth, since property values are reduced too.
 Since these zones are established without the consent of locals, they require the flexing of some kind of oppressive political power.
 Sacrifice zones in the United States are much more likely to be in communities of color, lower income communities, and communities where English is the second language, and the targeting is often quite intentional.

 In her chapter for the Sunrise Movement’s book Winning the Green New Deal, Rhianna Gunn-Wright suggests an unconventional but apt definition of policy: “a system for creating and distributing power.”
 Clean energy policies like the Green New Deal (GND), of which Gunn-Wright was a primary architect, actively seek to shift power towards marginalized communities, by reducing income inequality and the racial wealth gap while decarbonizing.
 The original Green New Deal resolution, despite the fact that it was never voted on, much less enacted, remains one of the most important climate policy documents ever written.
 It’s worth reading in full, and packs a lot into only 14 short pages of text (ten pages if you don’t count all the introductory “whereas” material).

 The GND hit the climate policy landscape with a seismic wave across the globe, with similar policies proposed or enacted in many other countries.
 It aims high in the scale of emissions reductions (net zero), action (10 year mobilization of the whole economy), and broadness (ensuring adequate health care, education, and affordable housing for all).
 If the fossil fuel economy is to be nearly eliminated, big changes to the safety net are needed, GND activists argue.
 Medical care that’s not tied to one’s job, like Medicare for All, would protect fossil fuel workers as their careers transition, and would also help make sure that workers in the expanding green economy have adequate benefits, which is not currently assured.
 Increasing access to education would help more people to get trained quickly for green jobs.
 Universal childcare would allow more parents to return to the workforce quickly, especially important after COVID-19 lockdown-induced workplace exits.
 The GND is a policy that considers the whole system, with all its interrelations.
 Advocates argue that such foresight and power rebalancing is needed for the plan to stay popular during the critical decades of decarbonization.
-Fossil fuels power two-thirds of electricity generation, 99% of cars, and many industrial processes; when designing policy that would eliminate these, there is plenty of room to rebuild better, with justice first.
+Fossil fuels power 60% of electricity generation, 98% of cars, and many industrial processes; when designing policy that would eliminate these, there is plenty of room to rebuild better, with justice first.

 Some scientists oppose or are unwilling to comment on plans like the Green New Deal, arguing that policies should “stick to the science” and avoid “political” aspects of plans.
 One (of many) problems with this is not the way anyone else sees policy.
 Most argument about solutions is not from a perspective of knowledge building and legitimate debate, as motivates a scientist, but rather from a protective position: how can our interests make it through this transition with minimum effects on the bottom line?
 Performing even a cursory power analysis on climate solutions helps to clarify why particular companies promote certain solutions.
 Carbon capture and storage allows for continued extraction of coal and other fossil fuels: never mind the fact that the capturing part is imperfect and air pollution increases.
 Forest offsets allow a company to shirk responsibility while keeping on polluting: never mind that the forests frequently go up in smoke or don’t fulfill the carbon reductions they’ve promised.